lucapalamenti/GeographyApp/README.md

 - changed mapRegion_state to mapRegion_type
 - Changed storage of map_primary_color from a string 'R,G,B' to 3 separate integer values
 - Admin can choose to print query statements to a file in the backend (really just for creating new default maps)
+- Reworked svg element IDs.
+Regions with the same parent are now nested in a parent G element.
+Parent G elements are further split into groups of regions withthe same mapRegion_type

 ### Bugs Fixed
 - When hovering over a county in create mode only that polygon is shaded